 - The mental health care system is broken.
 Via private or public care, the key piece that’s missing is the necessary follow up, and follow through on both medication and therapy, i.e. a continuum of care.

 - Lack of guidance on how to go about acquiring and navigating care or insurance.

 - Lack of substantial coordination of community resources, as well as comprehensive formation and execution of a recovery plan for each individual.

 - The system fails to persevere with care when the patient lacks the wherewithal.
 Forcing someone who struggles to make it day to day to advocate for their own care in a broken system is cruel.
 There needs to be a service within the system to bridge the gaps.

-- The path to mental health is an arduous one that often leaves people feeling like deserted, disheartened lab rats who, in spite of their best efforts, often fall off the path because they don’t know what to do or to whom they can turn to for support, guidance, and much needed hope.
+- The path to mental health is an arduous one that often leaves people feeling like abandoned, disheartened lab rats who, in spite of their best efforts, often fall off the path because they don’t know what to do or to whom they can turn to for support, guidance, and much needed hope.

 How I plan to solve it:

 - I’ve built a service open to everyone 18 and over, based on the peer perspective of my own experience in navigating, bending, and pooling mental health care resources to help chart a path to wellness for those who feel they need help getting help.